- B.A. in Spanish

 - SPN 302 Introduction to Hispanic Literature

 - Completion of a semester in an approved study abroad program.
+(For undocumented students, there will be an alternative experience in lieu of study abroad)

 - Completion of three additional upper level Spanish courses.